DShJr/total_duration_v2.0/README.md

 The first part of the script is responsible for finding and extracting the necessary data.

 * The `find` command locates all files with the `.mp4` extension in the current directory and all its subfolders.
-The `-print0` option makes the output safe, allowing the script to handle file names that contain spaces or special characters correctly.
+The `-print0` option — if filenames contain spaces or special characters, this option adds an invisible null character (`\0`) to the end of each filename.
+This makes the separated filename a single entity, as if the space never existed.
 * Next, the output of the `find` command is passed to a `while read` loop.
 This loop processes each found file line by line.
 * For each file, the `ffprobe` utility extracts its duration in seconds.
 * Finally, the folder path and the duration of each file are printed on a single line.